 Note: All salary projections are based on the current position and educational needs.
-BRCTC cannot guarantee that the projections given will be the salaries students or graduates will ultimately receive.
+BRCTC cannot guarantee that the projections given will be the salaries or jobs learners or graduates will ultimately receive.

 Occupational Development, A.A.S. - Advanced Home Health Aide